LCAV/mooc-hwlab/docs/real-world-dsp/benchmarking.md

 ## Using the timer

 In order to use the timer we configured, we will define a couple of macros to start and stop the timer and a global variable to keep track of the time that elapses between calls.
 Between the `USER CODE BEGIN PV` and `USER CODE END PV` comment tags, add the following lines.
-Note the `volatile` declaration for the timer, which underscores how this variable is a global variables modified by an interrupt service routine independently of the normal control flow of the rest of the code.
+Note the `volatile` declaration for the timer, which underscores how this variable is a global variable modified by an interrupt service routine independently of the normal control flow of the rest of the code.

 ```c
 /* USER CODE BEGIN PV */